kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 \mathrm{API~gravity} = \frac{141.5}{\mathrm{sg}}-131.5
 $$

-While these API values do not have units they are often referred to as degrees (deg API).
-API gravity is inversely related to specific gravity.
-So the lower the oil's API gravity the higher its density.
+Even though API values are dimensionless they are often quoted as degrees (deg API).
+API gravity is inversely related to specific gravity; the lower the oil's API gravity the higher its density.
 If the API gravity is given the specific gravity can be found with

 $$
 \mathrm{sg} = \frac{141.5}{131.5+\mathrm{API~gravity}}